tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ## L14: Mon 6/30/2025 Classes and Object Oriented Programming in Python

+**Zybook Homework due Tomorrow:**
+Read __Zybook Chapter 9: Classes__ of the Zybook and complete all of the exercises and labs in Chapter 9.
+Submit a reflection about what you learned on the MLA app.
 ---

 ## L15: Tue 7/1/2025  More on Classes and OOP

+**Zybook Homework due Tomorrow:**
+Read __Zybook Chapter 10: Exceptions__ of the Zybook and complete all of the exercises and labs in Chapter 10.
+Submit a reflection about what you learned on the MLA app.
 ---

 ## L16: Wed 7/2/2025